hdShang/arxiv-daily/docs/cs-AI/2025-06-29/papers/250700079v1-voyagervision-investigating-the-role-of-multi-modal-information-for-.md

 ---
 layout: default
-title: VoyagerVision: Investigating the Role of Multi-modal Information for Open-ended Learning Systems
+title: "VoyagerVision: Investigating the Role of Multi-modal Information for Open-ended Learning Systems"
 ---

 # VoyagerVision: Investigating the Role of Multi-modal Information for Open-ended Learning Systems